 Wilson Homestead via Pine Creek Trail is a 1.8 mile moderately trafficked out and back trail located near Las Vegas, Nevada that features beautiful wild flowers and is rated as moderate.
-The trail offers a number of activity options and is accessible from March until October.
+The trail offers a number of activity options and is best used from March until October.
 Dogs are also able to use this trail.

 Short little walk to meadows & remains of early Red Rock homesteaders There is much information available (easy to find on the web, especially at the Spring Mountain Ranch State Park site) about the Wilson family and the time spent living at Red Rock Canyon.
 This concrete slab foundation in Pine Creek is know as the Wilson Homestead, although there is another (lesser known) in Sandstone Canyon, which still contains many artifacts.
 This homestead site is located in the most perfect spot imaginable -- the meadows are often lush and moist, with Pine Creek within an easy stroll of the site.
 The view of Mescalito is perfect as you gaze W, and the view looking E down canyon is especially captivating at sunrise.
 I never tire of admiring the ponderosa pines that line Pine Creek, or the brilliant red rocks along the mouth of the canyon.
 The one thing in very short supply at the homestead/meadows is solitude.
 This is a VERY popular canyon, although most people take either the shorter ecology trail, or continue far past the homestead.

 The area is a lot cooler (temp wise) than most people would think, so the trail is practically abandoned in the summer months.